marcosgz/lepus/README.md

 - `app_executor`: The [Rails executor](https://guides.rubyonrails.org/threading_and_code_execution.html#executor) used to wrap asynchronous operations.
 Only available if you are using Rails.
 Default: `nil`.
 - `on_thread_error`: The block to be executed when an error occurs on the thread.
 Default: `nil`.
 - `process_heartbeat_interval`: The interval in seconds between heartbeats.
 Default is `60 seconds`.
-- `process_alive_threshold`: the threshold in seconds to consider a process alive.
-Default is `5 minutes`.
+- `process_heartbeat_timeout`: The timeout in seconds to wait for a heartbeat.
+Default is `10 seconds`.
+- `worker`: A block to configure the worker process that will run the consumers.
+You can set the `pool_size`, `pool_timeout`, and before/after fork callbacks inline options or using a block.
+Main worker is `:default`, but you can define more workers with different names for different consumers.

 ```ruby